Home

 The Nerve Hotlist

-The best culture to enjoy this week – from Will Sharpe as Mozart to Hockney's moon paintings – all seen and chosen for you by our team of editors and writers
+The best culture to check out this week – from a luminous show of Lucian Freud’s drawings to Lisa McGee’s hilarious follow-up to Derry Girls – as seen and enjoyed by our team of editors and writers

 Culture